 I will add that I likely would not be able to enjoy this level of agency had I not made the leap to become an entrepreneur.
 My business partner’s understanding of my family life has helped me become the best wife and mother I can be while still thoroughly tending to my other “baby” — our company.

 I have built a role for myself which I enjoy so much that even now at 10 months pregnant with my second child, I am still happy to continue to put in work to keep helping my company thrive and grow.
 I hope my story and advice can help others find this same fulfillment.

 The bottom line is that you can create the reality you seek as long as everything you do aligns with that goal.
 The work-family balance that you want is achievable, and I am an example of that.

 Narjit Patel grew up in the small town of Coseley in England and now resides in Orlando, Florida.
-She is a mother of two and the co-founder and Head of Professional Services at HiView Solutions, a growing technical consulting company and Google Preferred Partner on track to surpass $1MM in annual revenue in 2019.
+She is a mother of two and the co-founder and Head of Professional Services at HiView Solutions, a growing technical consulting company and Google Cloud Premier Partner.